Roman ruins of Casais Velhos: Architecture

-The site is located in an rural environment, situated on a hill overlooking the Cresmina Dune, in the midst of woods that stretch north of the village of Areia.
+The site is located in a rural environment, situated on a hill overlooking the Cresmina Dune, in the midst of woods that stretch north of the village of Areia.

 The Roman villa comprises structures that includes an upper-class domus with a vestibule; a bath complex with three semi-circular baths, consisting of a frigidarium (cold baths), a warm room and a transitional praefurnium (used for heating the air that circulated under the floor); and an aqueduct that supplied water to the tanks.
 A larger tank, possibly a natatio, was also identified.

 In the upper portion of the villa, several spaces were discovered, along with two tubs with airtight lids.
 Two silos covered with circular slabs and carved into the rock were identified, while two cemeteries were also discovered.

 The excavation of the necropolis yielded a vast collection of ceramic vessels, jewellery, weapons and coins, the latter attributed to Constantius II(c.317–361), Constans (c.?–350), Theodosius I (c.346–395), Constantine the Great (c.271–337) and Arcadius (c.377–408), suggesting a more permanent occupation.